Dear Parents,

 You provide a small “prize(s)” for the winner(s).
 It can be the contents of the Guesstimation jar, a small toy, candy bar, $5 gift card, etc. If you choose to have 2 winners, send a prize for a boy and a prize for a girl, or for the 2 closest guesses.

 Example: one year a child bought an inexpensive gumball machine.
-The students guessed the number of gumballs inside of it and the winner won the entire thing.
+The students guessed the number of gumballs and the winner won the entire thing.
 (Or the gumballs, your choice).
 The winner shared the gumballs with the class and took the rest home.

 Discipline